 pkill

-), you can use a variety of other attributes for the command's target (e.g., username, terminal).
+pkill provides a more flexible way of killing associated processes.
+Instead of just supporting a command name as an argument (like killall), you can use a variety of other attributes for the command's target (e.g., username, terminal).
 As with the pgrep command, the target you provide is an extended regular expression that matches against command names and command lines.

 pkill ex_target

-is used for the default signal, but you can change that by specifying a different signal on the command line.
+Like with kill and killall, SIGTERM is used for the default signal, but you can change that by specifying a different signal on the command line.

 pkill -SIGKILL -u root sshd

-has the same options as the pgrep
+pkill has the same options as the pgrep command.

 Documentation

-, you can browse their man pages via the command line or online.
+For more on pgrep, kill, killall, and pkill, you can browse their man pages via the command line or online.